 Pattern tips and additional info:

-- Find the pattern here.
+- Find the pattern here. (you’ll need to add the pattern to your cart and check out.)
 Save it to your PC, open the pdf document in adobe reader.
 Don’t print from google’s online version of adobe.
 (It will sometimes cause the pattern to print incorrectly.)

 - Seam allowance is 3/8 inch with a 1/2 inch bottom hem